worldflora/wfo-text-content/data/Dendroflora of Hungary/README.md

 raw - folder has the data as supplied with WFO ID field added. working - records with content data associated with them. out - separated into files for the facet/snippet server.
 For snippets there are distribution and habit.
+For facets there are habit_subshrub, habit_epiphyte, habit_liana, habit_shrub, habit_tree, and hungary_native.